 My Destination system allows items up to X MB.
-How come items which are only Y MB failed to migrate?
+Why did items which are only Y MB fail to migrate?

 The first thing you must understand is that most email systems we migrate from and to enforce many different limits.
 You could migrate to a system that has a 25MB receive limit, a 50MB send limit, but only a 10MB API create limit.
 MigrationWiz is subject to the API create limit, not the send or receive limit.